-Below you will find information to help you understand how the accountability system is structured.
+Below you will find information to help you understand how the 2018-2019 school accountability system was structured.

-How are schools, districts and the state being evaluated?
+How were schools, districts and the state evaluated?

-School performance is based on a variety of measures that are called indicators.
-For the 2018-2019 school year, five indicators were used to identify schools for the federally-required category of Comprehensive School Improvement (CSI).
+School performance was based on a variety of measures called indicators.
+For the 2018-2019 school year, five indicators were used to identify schools for the federally required category of Comprehensive Support and Improvement (CSI).

-Included in identification beginning in the 2018-2019 school year and beyond:
+Included in identification beginning in the 2018-2019 school year:

-- Proficiency (elementary, middle and high schools): Student performance on tests in reading and mathematics. - Separate Academic Indicator - o (elementary and middle schools): Student performance on tests in science, social studies and writing. - (high school): Student performance on tests in science and writing. - Growth (elementary and middle schools): Growth is based on a comparison of student performance from one year to the next in reading and mathematics.
-This indicator also includes the progress of English learners toward proficiency of the English language. - Graduation Rate (high schools): The average of the number of students who graduate from high school in 4 or 5 years. - Transition Readiness (high schools): This indicator uses several different measures, including: - The number of high school students earning a diploma and meeting one type of academic or career readiness measure, such as meeting or exceeding a minimum score on a college admissions or placement exam, or earning a Kentucky Workforce Innovation Board approved industry certification. - The number of English learners demonstrating English language proficiency on a national test.
+- Proficiency (elementary, middle and high schools): Student performance on tests in reading and mathematics. - Separate Academic Indicator - o (elementary and middle schools): Student performance on tests in science, social studies, and writing. - o (high school): Student performance on tests in science and writing.

+- Growth (elementary and middle schools): Growth was based on a comparison of student performance from one year to the next in reading and mathematics.
+This indicator also included the progress of English learners toward proficiency of the English language. - Graduation Rate (high schools): The average of the number of students who graduated from high school in 4 or 5 years. - Transition Readiness (high schools): This indicator used several different measures, including: - The number of high school students earning a diploma and meeting one type of academic or career readiness measure, such as meeting or exceeding a minimum score on a college admissions or placement exam or earning a Kentucky Workforce Innovation Board approved industry certification. - The number of English learners that demonstrated English language proficiency on a national test.

 The Kentucky Board of Education (KBE) adopted the accountability system and weights associated with each indicator.
-The score for each indicator is multiplied by its weight to calculate the overall accountability score.
-The current accountability weights are:
+The score for each indicator was multiplied by its weight to calculate the overall accountability score.
+The current accountability weights were: